bootstrapworld/curriculum/lessons/Data-Science/CODAP/codap-filtering/langs/en-us/slides.md

 Did you wonder what a Contract is?

-A @vocab{contract} is a statement of  of the name, Domain, and Range of a Transformer's expression.
+A @vocab{Contract} is a statement of  of the name, Domain, and Range of a Transformer's expression.
 Contracts don’t tell us specific inputs.
 They tell us the data type of input the expression needs.
 For example, a Contract wouldn’t say that addition requires "3 and 4".
 Addition works on more than just those two inputs!
 Instead, it would tells us that addition requires "two Numbers".
 When we use a Contract, we plug specific numbers or strings into the expression.

 ---